uptane/pures/pure2.md

     4. Check that the current (or latest securely attested) time is lower than the expiration timestamp in this Snapshot metadata file.
 If the new Snapshot metadata file is expired, discard it, abort the update cycle, and log the potential freeze attack.
 (Checks for a freeze attack.)

-4. Traverse the list of offline-update targets metadata files in the offline-update Snapshot metadata until a matching filename is found in the well-known location.
+4. Traverse the list of offline-update Targets metadata files in the offline-update Snapshot metadata until a matching filename is found in the well-known location.
 If no matching file is found, abort the update cycle and log the error.
 If one is found, perform the following verification procedure:

     1. Check that the version number of this Targets metadata file matches the version number listed in the latest Snapshot metadata.
 If the version number does not match, discard it, abort the update cycle, and log the failure.